our programs

 Farms for wild pollinators program

-Cannabis for Conservation has teamed up with F.A.R.M.S.
+Cannabis for Conservation teamed up with F.A.R.M.S.
 Inc and Pollinator Project Rogue Valley in Southern Oregon to create the Farms for Wild Pollinators Program to enhance pollinator habitat on cannabis farms.
-With pollinators in decline worldwide, our goal is to restore native pollinator-friendly plants on individual farms, create habitat connectivity between neighboring farms on a regional scale, and educate farmers about pollinator-friendly conservation and management practices.
+With pollinators in decline worldwide, our goal was to restore native pollinator-friendly plants on individual farms, create habitat connectivity between neighboring farms on a regional scale, and educate farmers about pollinator-friendly conservation and management practices.
 To view the FWP Program, please click here.